-If you completely lack the experience, start learning techniques, using tools, and designing in your free time.
+If you lack the experience, start learning new techniques, using tools, and designing in your free time.
 It also creates a good impression to let hiring managers know that you train yourself and have the motivation for professional improvement.

-Just to shortlist very basic ones:
+Just to rehearse the very basic ones: